AlDanial/cloc/README.md

    --unix                    Override the operating system autodetection
                              logic and run in UNIX mode.
 See also --windows, --show-os.
+   --use-sloccount           If SLOCCount is installed, use its compiled
+                             executables c_count, java_count, pascal_count,
+                             php_count, and xml_count instead of cloc's
+                             counters.
+SLOCCount's compiled counters are
+                             substantially faster than cloc's and may give a performance improvement when counting projects
+                             with large files.
+However, these cloc-specific
+                             features will not be available: --diff,
+                             --count-and-diff, --strip-comments, --unicode.
    --windows                 Override the operating system autodetection
                              logic and run in Microsoft Windows mode.
                              See also --unix, --show-os.